 - Deployed services on Amazon Web Services using ansible

-- Python thin SQL query library with automatic caching (a tiny ORM)
+- Thin SQL query library in Python with automatic caching (a tiny ORM)

 - Python message queue library supporting Amazon SQS and files with JSON and CSV encoding